AimeeKnight/Bio-Profile/AimeeMarieKnight.md

 ### **Built Technologies** (Nashville, TN)
 #### **Full-Stack Software Engineer/2018-Present**

-As a Software Engineer at Built Technologies, I've worked in a rapidly paced startup environment in the fintech space building out features in React.js, Can.js, Node.js, and PHP.
+As a Software Engineer at Built Technologies, I've worked in a rapidly paced startup environment in the fintech space building out features in React, Can, Node, and PHP.
 While there, I have been especially focused on rearchitecting legacy portions of our application, and improving the quality of our deliverables by laying the groundwork needed to implement both end to end and unit testing.

 Strengths include:

 *  Test-driven development
-*  Designing/Writing Front End UI's with Angular.js and React.js
+*  Designing/Writing Front End UI's with Angular.js and React
-*  Designing/Writing APIs with Node.js
+*  Designing/Writing APIs with Node
 *  Staying up to date with the latest technologies and libraries
 *  Mentoring
 *  CSS